 So he would have had all of that information.

-And I'm sure, and I'm absolutely certain, based on the fact that he himself calls himself the DAG, and he seems very uh enamored with his own position in the Department of Justice, that he would have read through all of those documents and learned exactly what he was signing.
+And I'm sure, and I'm absolutely certain, based on the fact that he himself calls himself the DAG, and he seems very enamored with his own position in the Department of Justice, that he would have read through all of those documents and learned exactly what he was signing.

 So that is very true.

-Another really important point that you brought up just shortly is that he, you know, he's showing his his demeanor and his personality and why he is fighting tooth and nail.
+Another really important point that you brought up just shortly is that he, you know, he's showing his demeanor and his personality and why he is fighting tooth and nail.

-It's it's like he is working against the government.
+It's like he's working against the government.

 When you think that he would want to get to the truth of the matter, he would want to get to the heart of the matter.